-BE IT FURTHER RESOLVED, that the Executive Director, her designee and/or the Chairman, be and hereby are authorized to execute an Agreement with Trason Development Corp. for the replacement of windows and doors in Air Rescue Fire Fighting Facility at BNIA with terms and conditions as set forth above and as negotiated; and
+BE IT FURTHER RESOLVED, that the Executive Director, her designee and/or the Chairman, be and hereby authorized to execute Supplement No. 3 and Final with Urban Engineers of New York, P.C., as stated hereinabove and as negotiated; and

-BE IT FURTHER RESOLVED, that the said Agreement shall include such terms, conditions and safeguards to the Authority as deemed appropriate by the General Counsel; and
+BE IT FURTHER RESOLVED, that said Supplement No. 3 and Final shall include such additional terms, conditions and safeguards to the Authority as deemed appropriate by the General Counsel; and

-BE IT FURTHER RESOLVED, that the Chief Financial Officer be and she is hereby authorized to make payments under said Agreement upon certification by the Director, Aviation that such payments are in order."
+BE IT FURTHER RESOLVED, that the Chief Financial Officer, be and she is hereby authorized to make payments under said Change Order upon certification by the Director, Engineering, that such payments are in order."